“The Second Amendment as a Case Study in Constitutional Interpretation,” 2001 Utah L. Rev. 889 (2001)

 Date of Authorship for this Version

 Amar, Akhil Reed, "The Second Amendment as a Case Study in Constitutional Interpretation" (2001).
 Faculty Scholarship Series.
-Paper 855.
+855.